 My first introduction to Mandarin was listening to Chinese Dialogues, an intermediate text with no characters, just romanization, in this case the Yale version of romanization.
 Today Pinyin, developed in China, has become the standard form of romanization for Mandarin.
 In Chinese Dialogues, the narrator spoke so fast I thought he was torturing us.
 But it worked.
 After a month or so I was used to the speed and had a sense of the language.

-As I got a toe hold on the language, my motivation to learn the characters grew.
+With a sense of this exciting new language and some aural comprehension, my motivation to learn the characters grew.
 I wanted to know the characters for the words that I had been listening to and getting used to.

 So that is tip number one, to focus on listening and Pinyin for the first month or two.